 This information applies to tax year 2018 and prior.
-The Tax Cuts and Jobs Act of 2017 repealed the Shared Responsibility Payment after tax year 2018, therefore after 2018 there is no penalty for taxpayers who don’t have coverage during 2019 or later do not need an exemption in order to avoid the penalty.
+The Tax Cuts and Jobs Act of 2017 repealed the Shared Responsibility Payment after tax year 2018, therefore after 2018 there is no penalty for taxpayers who don’t have healthcare.

 Resident of a State that did not expand Medicaid (code "G") - If the taxpayer lived at any time during the tax year in one of the States that did not expand Medicaid and their household income was below 138% of the federal poverty level for their family size, the taxpayer may be eligible to claim a Coverage Exemption to the Shared Responsibility Payment under the Affordable Care Act (ACA).
 This exemption from the requirements of the ACA can be obtained by filing an application with the Federal Marketplace or a state based exchange for a Marketplace Granted Exemption or the exemption can be claimed directly on Form 8965 as a Coverage Exemption.
 This exemption is not available to any taxpayer that resides in a state that expanded Medicaid under the guidelines of the ACA.